gabrielanhaia/bitcoin/README.md

 1. Database: I don't think mysql is a problem, but I was searching about different approaches ant technologies, I found new digital banks that have a similar structure of the transaction tables.
 They are using a database called Datomic (https://www.datomic.com/nubanks-story.html)
 It is really interesting.
 2. Security
-3. An account to store the Paxful Bitcoins (profit, bonus for first wallets...)
+3. An account to store the Company Bitcoins (profit, bonus for first wallets...)
 4. Helpers.

 ## License